Independent Contractor Misclassification: Employee or Contractor?

 Whether you work for a cleaning company or a fortune 500 company, it’s important to know your rights.

-If you believe a company misclassified you as a contractor, schedule a free consultation with an employment attorney.
+If you believe a company misclassified you as a contractor, schedule a consultation with an employment attorney.
 As your advocate, your attorney helps you understand your situation and identify your legal options.